IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

     - Presto
     - Druid

+This relationship with Amazon is clearly illustrated with Nathan Blecharczyk, Co-founder & CTO of Airbnb claims stating,

+“Initially, the appeal of AWS was the ease of managing and customizing the stack.
+It was great to be able to ramp up more servers without having to contact anyone and without having minimum usage commitments.
+As our company continued to grow, so did our reliance on the AWS cloud and now, we’ve adopted almost all of the features AWS provides.
+AWS is the easy answer for any Internet business that wants to scale to the next level.”

 ## Amazon RDS cloud database

 - Amazon Relational Database Service (Amazon RDS) helps Airbnb operate and scale a relational database in the cloud.
 This frees Airbnb team members to focus on the applications and the business needs.